donishadsmith/DEI-R-Workshop.github.io/Lesson 2 - Importing & Exporting Data in R.md

 data <- read_xlsx(path = "C:/Users/Documents/iris.xlsx")
 ```
 ----
-- Access the contents in a package using the double colon operator(`::`)
+- Access the contents in a package using the double colon operator(`::`).

 ----
 **R Code:*